Angie Bush, MS

 Kimberly T. Powell

-Kimberly T. Powell is a professional genealogist, author, editor, educator, and volunteer.
-She is past president of the Association of Professional Genealogists and chairs its Professional Development Committee.
-She is a coordinator and instructor at the Genealogical Research Institute of Pittsburgh, and also teaches at the Institute of Genealogy and Historical Research and the Salt Lake Institute of Genealogy.
+Kimberly T. Powell is a professional genealogist, author, educator, and volunteer.
+She is a past president of the Association of Professional Genealogists, serving seven years as a Director and on APG’s Professional Development Committee.
+She is on the faculty of the Genealogical Research Institute of Pittsburgh, the Institute of Genealogy and Historical Research, the Salt Lake Institute of Genealogy, and Boston University’s Genealogical Research Certificate Program.

-Kimberly was the genealogy expert for About.com from 2000–2016, and is the author of several books, including The Everything Guide to Online Genealogy, 3rd edition (Adams Media, 2014).
-She has had articles published in BBC’s Who Do You Think You Are? magazine, Family Tree Magazine, and the Association of Professional Genealogists Quarterly.
-She is the proud recipient of IGHR’s Walter Lee Sheppard Jr. prize (2010), the Utah Genealogical Associations’ Silver Tray award for genealogical publishing (2012), and a Certificate of Appreciation from the Association of Professional Genealogists (2016) for her service and dedication to the association.
+Kimberly was the genealogy expert for About.com from 2000 to 2016 and is the author of several books, including The Everything Guide to Online Genealogy, 3rd ed.
+(Adams Media, 2014).
+She has published articles in BBC’s Who Do You Think You Are? magazine, Family Tree Magazine, NGS Magazine, and the Association of Professional Genealogists Quarterly.
+She is the proud recipient of the Utah Genealogical Association’s Silver Tray award for genealogical publishing (2012) and the Grahame T. Smallwood Jr. Award of Merit from the Association of Professional Genealogists (2017).
+You can find her online at Learn Genealogy (http://www.learngenealogy.com).

 Judy G. Russell, JD, CG, CGL